Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

 \subsection{Test instances}

-We generate realistic benchmark instances based on available demographic, spatial and economic data of the city of Vienna, Austria.
-Five different MOTs are considered: cars (combustion engine vehicles and electric vehicles), walk, bike, public transportation and taxi.
-In the following results we name the combustion engine car 'car-type1', the electric vehicles 'car-type2'.
-For each mode of transport $k \in K$ we define distances, time and cost between all nodes for all modes of transport $k \in K$.
-We calculate the Aerial distance between two locations which are then multiplied by a constant sloping factor for each MOT $k$ in order to account for longer/shorter distances of the respective mode of transport.
-Moreover, we have emissions per distance unit, average speed, cost per distance and cost per time as well as additional time needed for, e.g., parking the car, for each $k \in K$.
-The cost of time is a fixed value based on the average gross salary including additional costs for employers in Austria.
-The objective function results from these values.
-The values of the parameters are given in the Appendix Table~\ref{tab:instance-data}.
+\SP{During the project}, benchmark instances based on available demographic, spatial and economic data of the city of Vienna, Austria \SP{were generated}.
+Five different MOTs are considered: vehicles (\SP{internal} combustion engine vehicles (cars) and \SP{battery} electric vehicles (ecars)), walk, bike, public transportation and taxi.
+For each mode of transport $k \in K$, distances, time and cost between all nodes \SP{are computed}. \SP{For this purpose,} the aerial distance between two locations \SP{is taken} which \SP{is} then multiplied by a constant sloping factor for each MOT $k$ in order to account for longer/shorter distances of the respective mode.
+Moreover, we have emissions per distance unit, average speed, cost per distance and cost per time as well as additional time needed for, e.g., parking a car, for each $k \in K$.
+The cost of time is a fixed value based on the \SP{median} gross salary \SP{of 2017} \SP{\citep{einkommen2018}} including additional costs for employers in Austria, \SP{which were added to the base value}.
+The objective function \SP{coefficients} result from these values.
+The values of the different parameters are given in the Appendix (Table~\ref{tab:instance-data}).

-Each generated instance represents a distinct company operating two offices and consisting of a predefined set of users, i.e. employees, $p \in P$.
-The locations of the offices (depots) are based on statistical data of office locations in Vienna placed in the geometric centers of all 250 registration districts.
+Each generated instance represents a distinct company operating two offices and consisting of a predefined set of employees (or users), $p \in P$.
+The locations of the offices (depots) are based on statistical data of office locations in Vienna \citep{StadtWien2016} placed in the geometric centers of all 250 registration districts, like in \citet{Knopp2018}.

-Companies are defined by a fixed number of users $u$ and depots (fixed to two in our case).
+Companies are defined by a fixed number of \SP{employees or} users $u \SP{ = |P|}$.
 Note that one person may have more than one trip assigned.
-Therefore, the number of users $u$ does not equal the number of trips (edges) in the graph.
-In Table~\ref{tab:usertrips-data} we provide an overview on the average number of trips per user.
-As we can see, on average each user takes about 1.5 trips during the planning horizon.
+Therefore, the number of users $u$ does not equal the number of trips (\SP{represented by} arcs) in the graph.
+In Table~\ref{tab:usertrips-data} we provide an overview of the average number of trips per user.
+On average each user takes about 1.5 trips during the planning horizon \SP{and each trip consists of one or two tasks (or meetings), taking place at different locations}.

+The number of meetings and their time and location are randomly generated based on historic statistical data \citep{Knopp2018}. \SP{E.g., a company with 20 employees as represented by instance E\_20\_7 has two office locations, one in district "Wallensteinstrasse" and one in district "Hasenleiten" and the task locations are distributed across Vienna as shown in Figure \ref{fig:E-20-7}; asterisks indicate office locations, dots are task or meeting locations.}